tuhuynh27/go-ioc/README.md

 Go IoC uses code generation to:

-1. Scan struct tags during build time to identify:
+1. Scan struct tags at build time to identify components, interfaces, qualifiers and dependencies
-   - Components via the `ioc.Component` struct embedding
-   - Interface implementations via `implements` tags
-   - Qualifiers via `value` tags
-   - Dependencies via `autowired` tags

-2. Generate type-safe dependency injection code that:
+2. Generate type-safe dependency injection code that creates and wires components correctly
-   - Creates components in the correct order
-   - Injects dependencies properly
-   - Handles interface implementations and qualifiers
-   - Provides compile-time safety

-3. Create initialization functions in the generated code that wire everything together
+3. Create initialization functions that handle all the wiring

 ## Usage